ParseR combines functionality from the tidytext

 count_ngrams()

-to produce a network visualisation.
+to produce a network visualisation by

 We can also use the term_context